henryaddison/prolexa/Readme.md

-prolexa> "If the circuit has the switch and the switch is on then the circuit is complete". prolexa> "The circuit has the switch". prolexa> "The switch is on". prolexa> "Is the circuit complete".
+prolexa> "If the circuit has the switch and the switch is on then the circuit is complete". prolexa> "The circuit has the switch". prolexa> "The switch is on". prolexa> "Explain why the circuit is complete".
 ```

 #### 3. Transitive verbs